For SellersIndustry Guide

 Strategic preparation is the most critical step in maximizing your business's value and ensuring a smooth transaction.
 This process should ideally begin 12-24 months before you intend to go to market.

-1. Clean Up Financials: Engage a qualified accountant to review and normalize your financial statements.
+1. Clean Up Financials: Engage a qualified accountant to review and normalize financial statements.
 Eliminate personal expenses, ensure all revenue and expenses are properly categorized, and prepare several years of audited or reviewed financials.
 Focus on demonstrating consistent profitability and strong cash flow.
 [1]

 3. Optimize Contracts & Customer Base: Review all customer contracts.
-Seek to extend terms, implement annual price escalators, and diversify your customer base where possible.
+Seek to extend terms, implement annual price escalators, and diversify the customer base where possible.
 Focus on securing long-term, recurring revenue streams.
 Document customer satisfaction and retention rates.

-4. Implement & Document SOPs: Develop and document comprehensive Standard Operating Procedures for all aspects of your business, from cleaning protocols and safety procedures to client onboarding and quality control.
+4. Implement & Document SOPs: Develop and document comprehensive Standard Operating Procedures for all aspects of the business, from cleaning protocols and safety procedures to client onboarding and quality control.
 This demonstrates professionalism, consistency, and scalability.

-5. Invest in Equipment & Technology: Ensure your equipment is well-maintained and up-to-date.
+5. Invest in Equipment & Technology: Ensure equipment is well-maintained and up-to-date.
 Consider investing in modern scheduling software, CRM systems, and other technologies that enhance efficiency and provide data insights.
 This signals a forward-thinking operation.

 The Buyer Landscape: Who is Buying?

 The buyer landscape for commercial cleaning and facility services businesses is diverse, comprising several distinct categories, each with different motivations and acquisition criteria.
+DealFlow's proprietary network connects motivated sellers with over 200 qualified private equity firms, family offices, and holding companies.

 3. Family Offices: Similar to private equity, family offices are increasingly active in direct investments, seeking stable, cash-flowing businesses for long-term ownership.
-They often prioritize businesses with strong management, predictable earnings, and a clear path to sustainable growth.
+They prioritize businesses with strong management, predictable earnings, and a clear path to sustainable growth.

-4. High-Net-Worth Individuals & Individual Investors: These buyers often seek to acquire businesses that they can actively manage or that offer a stable income stream.
+4. High-Net-Worth Individuals & Individual Investors: These buyers often seek to acquire businesses they can actively manage or that offer a stable income stream.
 They may be less focused on aggressive growth strategies and more on established profitability and operational simplicity.

 Deal Structure Considerations Specific to the Commercial Cleaning and Facility Services Industry